Marty Mornhinweg: Professional

 In 2003, he joined the coaching staff of the Philadelphia Eagles.
 Mornhinweg masterminded the Eagles offense in the final six games of the 2006 season, and into the NFC playoffs.
 Coach Andy Reid gave Mornhinweg the play-calling responsibilities after the Eagles' disastrous loss to the Indianapolis Colts, 45–21.
 The Eagles won all six games, employing a more balanced run/pass attack.
-The wins included a three consecutive December divisional road games, all with a back-up quarterback, Jeff Garcia.
+The wins included three consecutive December divisional road games, all with a back-up quarterback, Jeff Garcia.
 It was the only time Reid yielded play-calling responsibilities, a role Mornhinweg continued through the 2012 season, until Reid (and his staff) was fired at the end of that season.
 Instead of continuing to coach under Reid in Kansas City, Mornhinweg took an offensive coordinator position with the New York Jets in 2013.
 During his time with the Jets he was the offensive coordinator under Rex Ryan.

 On January 21, 2015, Mornhinweg was hired as quarterbacks coach for the Baltimore Ravens.
 On October 10, 2016, Mornhinweg was promoted from quarterbacks coach to offensive coordinator after Marc Trestman was fired.
 Mornhinweg was released by the Ravens after the 2018 season.

 During his career as an offensive coordinator, Mornhinweg's offenses have finished 1st, 2nd, 4th, 5th, 9th, 10th, and 12th in total offense, and regularly highly ranked in big plays.

 In all, Mornhinweg has coached a year of high school, ten years in the college ranks, and 20 years in the NFL.
 Throughout his coaching career, Mornhinweg has coached every position on the offensive side of the ball.

 Mornhinweg has coached five different quarterbacks who earned Pro Bowl selections: Brett Favre, Steve Young, Jeff Garcia, Donovan McNabb, and Michael Vick.

 Mornhinweg was hired by the Eagles as a senior offensive consultant on March 5, 2020.
 His contract was not renewed after the 2020 season.